Solaris - Andrei Tarkovsky - Donatas Banionis - Natalya Bondarchuk - Kris Kelvin - Hari

 Solaris - Andrei Tarkovsky - Donatas Banionis - Nikolai Grinko - Kris Kelvin - ending

 At the end of Solaris Kris returns home, but there’s a twist.
 Is he really home?
-He looks into a window at his father, and it’s raining inside the house, a seeming glitch in reality like the earlier laces on Hari’s dress, which the ocean had mistakenly recreated as ornamental.
+He looks into a window at his father, and it’s raining inside, a seeming glitch in reality like the earlier laces on Hari’s dress, which the ocean had mistakenly recreated as ornamental.
 Snaut had reported that islands were forming in the ocean, and as the camera recedes, the country house and its surroundings form an island in the Solaris ocean.
 Reviewers have a tendency to make a plot point of this ending, concluding that Kris doesn’t actually return home at all – but that is a rather limited way to view it.
 We can also imagine that Kris does return home, and that the indoor rain and the island illustrate his new attitude of wonder.
 He doesn’t see his home the same way anymore.
 The journey to space was always a kind of inward journey, the decor of the home and the space station overlapping.
-What’s most important in the ending, and easy to overlook, is that Kris falls on his knees as he embraces his father.
+The key detail in the ending is that as Kris embraces his father, he also falls on his knees.

 CONNECTIONS: